stryngs/piCopilot/README.md

 piCopilot is 100% feedback driven.
 If you like piCopilot and wish to contribute, simply fork and PR; or raise an issue.

 ## What is piCopilot
 piCopilot is an ecosystem for autonomous workflows.
 It has been tailored for the world of unmanned Intelligence, Surveillance and Reconnaissance.
-Whether acting as an assistant during air, land or sea missions, tracking 802.11 and Bluetooth signals, kinetic interaction with objects, area monitoring, or some other interesting integration; piCopilot stands ready to assist the operator with whatever may come.
+Whether acting as an assistant during air, land or sea missions, tracking Wi-Fi and Bluetooth signals, kinetic interaction with objects, optical monitoring, or some other interesting integration; piCopilot stands ready to assist the operator with whatever may come.

 The Wi-Fi and Bluetooth monitoring capabilities of piCopilot may not be legal for use in every Country or locality.
 Ensure that you check the rules and regulations for where you will be operating prior to use.
-The operator is fully and wholly responsible for any legal and/or civil issues that may arise from their usage of such integrations.
+The operator is fully and wholly responsible for any legal and/or civil issues that may arise from their usage of piCopilot.

-## Defense against tools like piCopilot
+## Lessons learned from tools like piCopilot
-The Wireless and Bluetooth monitoring capabilities of piCopilot should bring pause to anyone.  piCopilot is not special in this regard, nor is it alone.
-There are many tools which do the same thing and sometimes more so than even the idrop module; freely available by way of entities like Google and Github.
-The very power one has when wielding a tool like piCopilot is immense.
-Sharing of the code for the world to read comes with it a unique responsibility.

-The steps below are meant for the average consumer in 2021.
-The point is to drive home the details in a way that someone who has not used piCopilot or studied how things like Wireless and Bluetooth work, "gets it".

 1. Keep Wireless and Bluetooth off when not in use, seriously.
 Yes, really.

 Your device is noisy because it is always looking for the next best thing.
 By turning off Wireless and Bluetooth when not in use you will reduce the unique signatures that can be associated with a common device in 2021 that has the ability to leverage Wireless or Bluetooth.
 Tracking of those signatures is already in use by various advertising companies and potentially, Governmental agencies around the world.
 Why make yourself a bigger target just for the sake of convenience?

 2. Work from home took on a whole new meaning.

 For about $35 worth of gear the world around you changes into 0s, 1s and patterns.
 No longer does one have to wait until working hours are over to see a new ESSID on the off-chance an employee brought their laptop home from work.
 The Internet as we have it in 2021 proved one thing, baked-in needs to be the new bolt-on.
 Did you know a Bank moved in next door?
 How about a Law firm?
-That dentist too.  piCopilot surely does.
+That dentist too.  idrop surely will.

 3. Keep your list of "Remembered Networks" empty or at a minimum.
 Your device can be fooled into giving out details of where it has tried to, or successfully connected to a Network Name (ESSID).
 Statistics can paint quite the vivid picture if you know what you seek.